Domain Setup · Yogi's VPS

 Option 2: Keep current DNS and update records only

-You leave nameservers where they are and only change a few key records (usually A and CNAME) so that the domain points to our server.
+You leave nameservers where they are and only change a few key records so that the domain points to our server.

 - Good if you already use Cloudflare or another managed DNS provider.